SherG/sherrieg/content/blog/electricity-inflation-new-england/index.md

 <img src="https://res.cloudinary.com/icecloud7/image/upload/f_auto,e_sharpen/v1658693609/iso-ne-natgas_wiwjht.png">
 <figcaption><small><em>Above: a screengrab of ISO New England's dashboard, showing natgas currently accounting for 64% of electricity production.</em></small></figcaption>

 New England seems to suffer from poor (and short-sighted) energy design.
-The Doomberg Substack has a good summary of this issue <a href="https://doomberg.substack.com/p/new-england-is-an-energy-crisis-waiting" target="blank">here</a>.
+The Doomberg Substack has a good summary <a href="https://doomberg.substack.com/p/new-england-is-an-energy-crisis-waiting" target="blank">here</a>.

 Some snapshots from the Substack, the <em>Boston Globe</em>, and other sources (linked):